“What happened to my website traffic? Why has my conversion rate dropped?”

 If you’ve broken Google’s rules with black hat techniques in an effort to get a quick rank, you might find that your site gets slapped with a “manual action.”
 That’s a phrase that’s used to describe the action taken by Google when some of your pages or your whole site gets delisted from the SERPs.

-The good news is that it’s really easy to tell if your site has a manual action.
+The good news is that website analysis makes it’s really easy to tell if your site has a manual action.
 Search Console is here to help.

-Just log in to Search Console with your usual credentials.
-Find the website you want to check and click on it.
+Log in to Search Console with your usual credentials.
+Find the website you want to check and click on it, and locate “Security and Manual Actions” in the left-hand menu.

 If that’s not the case, then you’re in trouble.
 Google should tell you what you need to do to get back in its good graces.
 It will probably take some time.